GeoffStengel/pauls_dogs/README.md

 💻 DNS Point Godaddy Domain to Github Pages Tutorial: https://youtu.be/dbgEWWBvIxY

 🛎️ 👬🏽 Domain Important - at Section 5 You'll Need These Numbers in Godaddy Manage DNS: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain 🛎️

+✅ 18: Lets Do a Recap Making Sure You Have All Steps In Place.

+💡 19: So Now Your Storage Is With Either AWS S3 or DigitalOcean (Depending On Which You Chose)

+💡 20: Heroku Is Your Host (heroku.com)

+💡 21: Godaddy Holds YOUR Domain & That Should Be Pointing To YOUR Github Repo

+💡 22: Heroku Make Sure YOUR Github Is What Ya See In Settings As Step ✅6: Suggests

+💡 23: Heroku Settings Is Pointed to Original Repo For Development ONLY - Choose Yours Where Ya See Original When Ya Have Domain